rbhenao/ambar_ec2/ec2/README.md

  - Viewer protocol -> Redirect HTTP to HTTPS
  - Allowed HTTP methods: GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE
  - CacheOptimized
  - Origin request policy -> *AllViewerAndCloudfrontHeaders* **Important!
-Without this cloudfront won't pass through url params and it wont be clear at first why the website is not working**
+Without this cloudfront won't pass through url params and it won't be clear at first why the website is not working**
  - WAF -> Do not enable (You will create your own WAF policy to associate with the cloudfront distribution after)
  - Alternate Domain (CNAMES) This is where you enter the domain you purchased with Route 53 -> `yourdomain.com` and `www.yourdomain.com`
  - Custom Certificate -> Request Certificate